ngerald51/openwaters/README.md

 3. If your proposal is accepted, we will pay out bounty reward over Bounties Network.
 In case, it is not accepted, we will provide our reasoning and of course, you can propose a new bounty again.

+## Reward

+- Reward for each accepted proposal is 750 PROCN.
+PROCN is a proto-Ocean token.
+Bounty hunters that earn PROCN will be able to convert them 1:1 to Ocean tokens on network launch (currently Ocean Token is valued at 0.20 EUR).
+Network launch is expected to happen by Mar 31, 2019.
+Until then PROCN will be locked and non-transferrable in the ETH wallet to which it is delivered to.

 ## More details

 - [Ocean Protocol's Medium Blog Post](https://blog.oceanprotocol.com/adrift-in-open-bounty-waters-ca1c484c0fea)